Hobart-class destroyer: Construction

 Each ship is assembled from 31 pre-fabricated modules or 'blocks', averaging 200 tonne in weight and 15 by 12 by 9 m in size.
 The nine blocks making up the forward superstructure of each destroyer, containing the most sensitive or classified equipment, are manufactured by ASC's shipyard at Osborne, South Australia, where the final assembly of each destroyer will occur.
 The other 22 blocks for each ship were subcontracted out.
-On 9 May 2009, two companies were selected to fabricate the additional blocks: NQEA Australia (building the twelve blocks of each ship's hull) and Forgacs Group (building the ten aft superstructure blocks per ship).
+On 9 May 2009, two companies were selected to fabricate the additional blocks: NQEA (building the twelve blocks of each ship's hull) and Forgacs Group (building the ten aft superstructure blocks per ship).
 However, during June, NQEA advised the AWD Alliance that the shipbuilder was undergoing restructuring and may have difficulty in meeting its contracted obligations.
 The Department of Defence went into negotiations with NQEA and BAE Systems Australia (which had been shortlisted during the initial subcontractor selection process), and at the end of June, transferred all of NQEA's work to BAE.

 In October 2010, the 20 by 17 m central keel block manufactured by BAE for Hobart was found to be distorted and incompatible with other hull sections.
 The cause of the fabrication errors is unknown: BAE blamed incorrect drawings from designer Navantia, while the AWD Alliance claimed the other two shipyards have not experienced similar problems, when in fact they had, and suggested first-of-kind manufacturing errors were made by BAE.
 However, a report in 2014, by the Australian National Audit Office (ANAO) confirmed that 'errors resulting from a sub-standard technology transfer procedure (passing on specific techniques relative to the design) & drawings that were not localised by designer Navantia' were to blame.
 The delay in reworking the keel block was predicted to set construction back by at least six months.
 Other major issues during Hobart's construction included the need to replace 25% of the internal pipework due to faulty manufacture, and the initial rejection of the ship's mainmast block because of defects in the cabling and combat system equipment.
 Brisbane's construction has been marred by numerous defects requiring rework.